AfricasVoices/Project-REDSS/README.md

-# Project REACH
+# Project REDSS
-Data pipeline for REACH/DAAP.
+Data pipeline for REDSS/CSAP.

 This pipeline fetches all project data from a Rapid Pro instance, and processes it to produce CSV files suitable for downstream analysis.